Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Spectral signatures of very massive stars in the Sunburst star cluster at z=2.37

 \subsection{Observed VMS features with VLT MUSE and X-Shooter}

-The very high SNR MUSE spectrum (Fig.~\ref{1Dspec}) allows us to identify several emission and absorption lines.
-Among them we have the nebular emission lines associated to the interstellar medium of the galaxy, like \oiiiuv, \niiiuv, \siiiuvem, and \ciiidoub.
-The well detected continuum allows us to investigate faint line emissions (of a fraction of an \AA\ rest-frame equivalent width), and to sample the details of the line profiles, otherwise not accessible without lensing amplification.
+The very high S/N MUSE spectrum (Fig.~\ref{1Dspec}) allows us to identify several emission and absorption lines.
+They include the nebular emission lines associated with the interstellar medium of the galaxy, such as \oiiiuv, \niiiuv, \siiiuvem, and \ciiidoub.
+The well-detected continuum allows us to investigate faint line emissions (of a fraction of an \AA\ rest-frame equivalent width), and to sample the details of the line profiles that are otherwise not accessible without lensing amplification.
 In particular, faint \nivblue\ emission, the evident P-Cygni profile of the \civmed, the prominent broad and asymmetric \heii\ line profile, and the P-Cygni signature of \niv\ clearly stand out.
-All these lines are associated with young, hot and (very) massive stars.
+All these lines are associated with young, hot, and (very) massive stars.